-Clear Button - Clears the current Machine Zero setting.
-This button is useful when you've set Machine Zero manually (using the Machine Coordinates Zero button) and need to make a correction to the Machine Zero location.
+- Zero All Sets all coordinates to zero. - Clear Clears the current Machine Zero setting, which deactivates machine coordinates.
+This command is useful when you've set Machine Zero and need to change the Machine Zero location.

 Popup Menus

 A right mouse click on any DRO (except Distance to Go) displays a popup menu similar to the one shown below.